JeremyOT/Toto/README.md

 Account Creation:

 1. Call `account.create` method with `{"user_id": <user_id>, "password": <password>}`.
-2. Verify that the base64 encoded HMAC-SHA1 of the response body with `<user_id>` as the key matches the `x-simple-hmac` header in the response.
+2. Verify that the base64 encoded HMAC-SHA1 of the response body with `<user_id>` as the key matches the `x-toto-hmac` header in the response.
 3. Parse response JSON.
 4. Read and store `session_id` from the response object.